 How Do Insurance Companies Make Money?

 Insurance is a rapidly growing industry and you’re prone to come across some bad eggs.
-So here are some tips to identify the worst insurance companies:
+So here are some tips to identify an insurance company that might not be that great.

 1) Unreasonably Persuasive